mobilise-d/mobgap/docs/guides/contribution.rst

 4. Once we are happy with the changes, we will merge your pull request and your algorithm will be part of the library! 🎉🎉

-In both cases, if we don't think the algorithm is a good fit for the library itself, you can still publish it yourself as a separate library that uses gaitlink as a dependency.
+In both cases, if we don't think the algorithm is a good fit for the library itself, you can still publish it yourself as a separate library that uses mobgap as a dependency.
 This way, you can still benefit from the infrastructure we provide, but you are not bound to our requirements and stay in control of your own code.
 In any case, let us know!
 We are happy to link your project in our documentation!

-Developing Code for Gaitlink
+Developing Code for mobgap
 ----------------------------

-After discussing with us, you are ready to start developing code for gaitlink.
+After discussing with us, you are ready to start developing code for mobgap.
 First of all, we are happy to have you on board! 🎉🎉

 To get started, you should follow these steps: